GICSAFePhD/RailML/Layouts/Readme.md

 | R_09 |  T02  |  L06  | SW03_N  | -  | - | ne19-ne20  |
 | R_10 |  S18  |  L06  | Sw02_R + Sw03_R  | - | Lc01 | ne16-ne17-ne20  |

 Routes 1 to 5 are the same in both interlocking tables, but RNA considers tracks as bidirectional while the original layout has only one direction per track.
 Routes 6 to 10 are the opposite of routes 1 to 5.
 It does not affect safety, RNA always considers every possible route in the layout.
+What is more, departure signal are considered for line borders for extra protection.

 # Example_2
 ## Name: